EsanRAHIMI/EsanRahimi/README.md

 ## 👨‍💻 About Me

-I'm Esan Rahimi, a dedicated AI strategist, researcher, and developer based in Dubai.
+I'm Ehsan Rahimi, a dedicated AI strategist, researcher, and developer based in Dubai.
 With a Master's degree in Information Technology, I bring a wealth of experience in AI, machine learning, and software development.
-Currently, I serve as the Head of Media at TCH and am the founder of several innovative platforms.
+Currently, I serve as the Head of Media at KasraPars and am the founder of several innovative platforms.

 ## 🎓 Education